How Does BAH as Rent Work?

 Read on for more detailed information on how BAH works as rent.

 Before privatization, a military family essentially forfeited the Basic Allowance for Housing (BAH) in exchange for living in government quarters on base.
-Beginning upon transfer of responsibilities for housing, all families living on-base in Corvias Military Living communities saw their BAH show up on their Leave and Earnings Statement (LES).
-At the same time BAH begins appearing on the statement, the service members living in on-base family housing allot their BAH to the privatization partnership between Corvias Military Living and the Army or Air Force.
+Beginning upon transfer of responsibilities for housing, all families living on-base in Corvias Property Management communities saw their BAH show up on their Leave and Earnings Statement (LES).
+At the same time BAH begins appearing on the statement, the service members living in on-base family housing allot their BAH to the privatization partnership between Corvias and the Army or Air Force.

 Rather than receiving the BAH into their accounts and then making monthly rental payments, service members sign a Resident Occupancy Agreement (ROA), which is like a civilian lease.
 The signed ROA gives the government permission to start the rent allotment, which equals the soldier's BAH entitlement for his or her rank.
 The allotment should reflect any BAH increases or decreases that occur, but soldiers need to check it regularly to be sure it is accurate.